ersilia-os/eos4e40/README.md

 # Antibiotic activity of small molecules

-Based on a simple _E.coli_ growth inhibition assay, the authors trained a model capable of identifying antibiotic potential in compounds structurally divergent from conventional antibacterial drugs.
+Based on a simple _E.coli_ growth inhibition assay, the authors trained a model capable of identifying antibiotic potential in compounds structurally divergent from conventional antibiotic drugs.
 One of the predicted active molecules, Halicin, was experimentally validated _in vitro_ and _in vivo_.
 Halicin is a drug under development as treatment for diabetes.

 ## Summary

-* Predicts **antibiotic activity**
+* Predicts **antibiotic activity** of small molecules
 * Takes **compound structures** as input
 * Trained with **experimental** bioactivity data against _E.coli_
 * Based on a dataset of **>2,000** experiments